-The Branson Community Center offers a wide variety of classes, groups and activities for all ages, including China and Oil painting for the fine artists and Quilting for those who really like to get "hands on" with their projects.
+The Branson Community Center offers a wide variety of classes, groups, and activities for all ages, including China and Oil painting for fine artists and Quilting for those who like to get "hands-on" with their projects.
 Check out the activities calendar for exact dates and times.

 The Crochet Club meets Mondays at 10:30 am.
 The Crochet Club makes a variety of items to donate to local charities and organizations.
 Join us today!

 The Tri-Lakes Quilters offer hand quilting for the public.
 Drop by the Community Center to bring in your quilt tops for an estimate (a nominal fee is charged).
-The quilting group will will hand stitch them and into a family treasure.
-Quilters "Have Needle Will Stitch" group meets on Tuesday and Thursday from 8:30am to 12:30pm.
+The quilting group will hand-stitch them into a family treasure.
+Quilters "Have Needle Will Stitch" group meets on Tuesday and Thursday from 8:30 am to 12:30 pm.

 Branson Dance Club